puneettripathi/splumbr/README.md

 # SparkETL

-### Extract
+##### SparkETL is a library for performing ETL on Apache Spark using python.
-#### SparkETL is a library for performing ETL on Apache Spark using python.
+##### It provides with tools to Read Data from various sources, Apply Transformations on the data read and then load them to the destination.

-#### It provides with tools to Read Data from various sources, Apply Transformations on the data read and then load them to the destination.
+### io
 #### It Currently can read -
 * Delimited Files
 * JSONS